bitIO/JOOSY/README.md

 			* clone
 			* update (default mode)
 			* updateandclean
+		-b : make backups during the process (default value is yes)

 -m parameter is optional and applies to how rsync of files is going to be executed.
 Let's take a look of what means each name: